nullpointer-excelsior/spring-scalable-architectures/microservices/README.md

 - Services communicate via **REST APIs** and are orchestrated by an **API Gateway**.
 - Uses **Spring Boot** and **Spring Cloud Gateway** for service routing and request management.
 - Leverages a **Config Server** to manage centralized, externalized configuration for all microservices, ensuring consistent settings across environments.
+- Incorporates **Eureka Server** as a **Service Discovery** mechanism, allowing services to dynamically register and discover each other without hardcoded endpoints.
 - Integrates **Spring Security** at the **API Gateway** level to centralize authentication and authorization across all services (basic authentication is used for simplicity, as the focus is on the microservices architecture rather than advanced security mechanisms).

 ## 🌐 Core Components: